 I recommend the first look to every single bride and groom.
 It was one of the best parts of our entire day.
 The jitters and nerves all disappeared when we were able to see each other.
 We chose not to kiss on the lips during our photos because we wanted to save that for the ceremony.
 We also took a shot of tequila in personalized shot glasses because that’s how we start off every big vacation in life.
 Why not continue the tradition as we started our biggest adventure yet?! 😉

 Our flowers were everything!
-From my insanely gorgeous bouquet to the flower blooms overflowing from acrylic boxes, I personally think the flowers stole the show.
+From my insanely gorgeous bouquet to the flower blooms overflowing from acrylic boxes, I personally think the flowers stole the show at our Florida fall wedding.
 The greenery, bold pinks, and warm ruby reds were such a pretty compliment to the black and white theme.
 Liz Stewart created luxurious garlands to wrap around the tree, seating chart, and arbor but didn’t forget the small details either.
 She supplied all of the votive candle holders, added dangling flowers to our photobooth, and scattered rose petals all the way down the aisle.
 To this day, I’m obsessed with the flowers in every single photo.

 The music at any wedding is such an important part of the ceremony and reception, but you rarely know any of it unless you were there.
 We spent a lot of time deciding what to walk down the aisle to all the way to our last dance.